-Such excess was strongly contradictory to the sober Puritan values that dominated Parliament in the 1640s.
+Such excess was strongly contradictory to the sober Puritan values that dominated Parliament during the British Civil Wars (1642-51).
 Those who celebrated and enjoyed themselves were sinfully ‘giving liberty to carnal and sensual delights’.
 Instead, Parliament stressed that 25 December should be kept as a time of fasting and humiliation.

 Puritans also objected to the Roman Catholic associations of Christmas; even to the word itself, as it suggested a form of mass.

 ‘To conclude, I'll tell you news that's right,